OneDrive/onedrive-api-docs/auth/msa_oauth.md

 request from the beginning.

 ## Sign the user out
-To sign a user out, the perform the following steps:
+To sign a user out, perform the following steps:

 1. Delete any cached `access_token` or `refresh_token` values you've previously received from the OAuth flow.